Nanaj

-Nanaj (ننج, also Romanized as Nannaj and Nanoj; also known as Nahenjeh) is a village in Jowkar Rural District, Jowkar District, Malayer County, Hamadan Province, Iran.
-At the 2006 census, its population was 778, in 198 families.
+Nanaj (ننج) (Note: Also romanized as Nannaj and Nanoj; also known as Nahenjeh) is a village in Jowkar Rural District of Jowkar District in Malayer County, Hamadan province, Iran.

+Demographics

+Language

 The local language of the village is a Persian variety influenced by Kurdish and Luri.

+Population

+At the time of the 2006 National Census, the village's population was 778 in 198 households.
+The following census in 2011 counted 793 people in 194 households.
+The 2016 census measured the population of the village as 669 people in 184 households.